gencat/participa/docs/HOW_TO_UPGRADE.md

   The next files need to be upgraded according to the upgrades of "ParticipatoryProcesses" module.
 If the files change on participatory processes module, you must also change them on regulations

-  _IMPORTANT:_ note that some ParticipatoryProcesses classes are already modified in the point 3, and the classes in this module inherits from them, so you need to check the changes done in the parent classes.
+  _IMPORTANT:_ note that some ParticipatoryProcesses classes are already modified in the point 3, so check if you need to replicate the changes here.

   ##### 	Modified files: